 The Islamic State successfully defended Ramadi over the summer and into the autumn of 2015.
 The Islamic State's static defenses in Ramadi likely pale in comparison to the rings of improvised explosive devices (IEDs) and trenches around Mosul, as Ramadi did not fall to the Islamic State until May 18, 2015.
 The group nevertheless held its ground there under deliberate counter-attack for most of that period.
-Effective mobile defenses that used ambushes and vehicle-borne IEDs (VBIEDS)a may account for the Islamic State's success.
+Effective mobile defenses that used ambushes and vehicle-borne IEDs (VBIEDS) may account for the Islamic State's success.
 The Islamic State's accomplishments in Ramadi may also reflect the use of zone defense, in which it launched main attacks in other locations to divert the attention of the Iraqi Security Forces (ISF).
-The Islamic State persistently targeted Baiji and the Baiji oil refinery in northern Iraq throughout the summer,b making it impossible for the ISF to mass forces at that time in Ramadi.
-The Islamic State also launched an aggressive campaign against ISF positions east of Fallujahc within a few kilometers of Baghdad's western edge during and after the Islamic State's successful capture of Ramadi.d a The Islamic State detonated a suicide, vehicle-borne IED (SVBIED) north of Ramadi on August 27, 2015, killing the Iraqi Army 10th Division commander and the Deputy Commander of the Anbar operations.
-"Iraq Conflict: Bomb kills two generals near Ramadi," BBC, August 27, 2015; "Two Senior Officers Killed in a Suicide Explosion in Al-Anbar," Radio Sawa, August 27, 2015.
+The Islamic State persistently targeted Baiji and the

+Baiji oil refinery in northern Iraq throughout the summer, haking it impossible for the ISF to mass forces at that time in Ramadi.
+The Islamic State also launched an aggressive campaign against ISF positions east of Fallujah within a few kilometers of Baghdad's western edge during and after the Islamic State's successful capture of Ramadi.

-The Islamic State also successfully defended Mosul over the summer and early fall against peripheral incursions by the Peshmerga forces from the Kurdish Democratic Party that were supb The Islamic State attacked Baiji with vigor in May 2015, seizing large parts of the city and claiming to control the Baiji oil refinery.
+The Islamic State also successfully defended Mosul over the summer and early fall against peripheral incursions by the Peshmerga forces from the Kurdish Democratic Party that were sup-

+- b The Islamic State attacked Baiji with vigor in May 2015, seizing large parts of the city and claiming to control the Baiji oil refinery.
 The ISF and Shi'a militias pushed the Islamic State out of the city in June 2015, but the city has been contested since.
-For more information, see the Iraq Situation Update series at the Institute for the Study of War.

-c The Islamic State's attacks east of Fallujah were likely more than the Islamic State required in order to defend Fallujah itself, a city which it has held firmly for 20 months.
-For more information on how the Islamic State seized Fallujah in January 2014, see Jessica D. Lewis, "Iraq Update 2014 #1: Showdown in Anbar," Institute for the Study of War, January 3, 2013.

-d The Islamic State attacked positions ranging from Garma, Camp Mazraa, and Amiriyat at Fallujah before and during its final assault on Ramadi on May 13-15, 2015.
+For more information, see the Iraq Situation Update series at the Institute for the Study of War. - c The Islamic State's attacks east of Fallujah were likely more than the Islamic State required in order to defend Fallujah itself, a city which it has held firmly for 20 months.
+For more information on how the Islamic State seized Fallujah in January 2014, see Jessica D. Lewis, "Iraq Update 2014 #1: Showdown in Anbar," Institute for the Study of War, January 3, 2013. - d The Islamic State attacked positions ranging from Garma, Camp Mazraa, and Amiriyat at Fallujah before and during its final assault on Ramadi on May 13-15, 2015.
 The group continued to attack Amiriyat al-Fallujah and Garma thereafter.
 For more information on the Islamic State's attacks west of Baghdad in June 2015, see the Iraq Situation Update series at the Institute for the Study of War.